35 Unusual Facts About Maine Coon Cats

 These are the approved Maine Coon colors and patterns.

-Instead, the Maine Coon cat is known for being massively vocal but using the following weird Maine Coon sounds:
+These are cats are known for being massively vocal nature, but rather than ‘meows’ they use the following weird Maine Coon sounds:

 - Chirp